arthurwolf/village/README.md

 * Actually do renders of the brain structure and functionning as video along with the actual world
 * Implement crafting for individuals
 * Abstract rendering of timelapses/visuals, so we can use different rendering engines not just the one
+* Use more Cloudy stuff, use buckets for data storage, and process stuff remotely, use containers.
+Stuff.
+* Maybe the step-by-step saves of world states should use Git instead of the current "pile of json zipped" thing we do? (https://github.com/mojombo/grit ?)

-# Unorganized notes:
+# Misc / Unorganized notes:
-These are mostly for quick reference and as reminders of future work:
+These are mostly for quick reference and as reminders of future work.

+## Links

 * https://leafletjs.com/
 * https://www.npmjs.com/package/perlin-noise
  * https://github.com/josephg/noisejs (also, try using shaders instead)